 Some dispensaries are outsourcing personalization to third-party platforms: Klaviyo, HubSpot, cannabis-specific vendors like Brightside or Akerna.
 This looks like it transfers the liability to the vendor.
 It doesn't.

-If your cannabis brand uses a vendor's AI recommendation engine and the system recommends a high-THC product to a customer in Nevada (where THC caps exist), and that recommendation violates Nevada law, who's liable?
+If your cannabis brand uses a vendor's AI recommendation engine and the system recommends a product in a way that violates state cannabis advertising, age-gate, or claims rules, who's liable?
 The dispensary is.
+The brand is.
+The vendor's terms of service likely has language that says they're not liable for recommendations that violate state law.

 Most cannabis personalization vendors are quietly adding compliance certifications to their terms, but the certifications are vague and based on incomplete information.
 A vendor might certify that they "comply with state cannabis laws," but state laws change quarterly and vary by city.
 A compliant system in Denver might be non-compliant in Boulder.